johnjericomcustodio/tracer-sentinel/README.md

 (16.16, 11.9)
 ```
 5. Sentinel digests both the input and output files to verify correctness and compare expected vs. actual visited points.
-6. Sentinel determines whether TraceR successfully visited all required points and produces a PASS/FAIL result in *test_results.txt*, along with a plotted image showing the rectangle and all points.
+6. Sentinel determines whether TraceR successfully visited all required points in the exact sequence.
+7. Sentinel produces a PASS/FAIL result in *test_results.txt*, along with a plotted image showing the rectangle and all points.

 <a href="https://github.com/johnjericomcustodio/tracer-sentinel/">
   <img src="images/workarea_points.png" width="1562" height="756">